Foundation Repair Dictionary

 Wall rotation tends to matter most when changes continue over time or are accompanied by increased moisture or drainage issues.
 Many walls stabilize once conditions improve.

-• The water table refers to the level below the ground surface where soil and rock are fully saturated with groundwater.
+The level below the ground surface where soil and rock are fully saturated with groundwater.
 Its depth can vary seasonally and with local conditions.

 The water table tends to matter most when it rises near foundation level or affects drainage patterns.
 Managing surface water often has a significant impact.